chaiNNer-org/chaiNNer/troubleshooting.md

 ## Has AMD/Intel GPU, PyTorch using CPU

 - PyTorch can only use Nvidia GPUs.
 In this case, you would want to try using NCNN as the processing framework instead.
-You can convert any supported PyTorch models to NCNN through chaiNNer (just be sure to also install ONNX as it is needed in the conversion process).
+You can convert most supported PyTorch models to NCNN through chaiNNer (just be sure to also install ONNX as it is needed in the conversion process).

 ## Checked logs and see `CUDA_INITIALIZE` errors